rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 - using built-in component/object/interface/event types
 - type cast syntax

-To make it easier to test out brighterscript v1 and then switch back to the v0 line, we've backported the above syntaxes into the v0 release line.
+To simplify testing BrighterScript v1 and facilitate switching back to v0, we backported the above syntaxes into the v0 releases.
 This means you can write newer syntax and commit that code without needing to undo it.

 Now keep in mind, these new syntax features provide _NO_ additional validation in the v0 release line.